 FAQs

-What is the First Thing I Should Consider Before Buying a Laptop for my Architecture Program?
+What is the First Thing I Should Consider Before Buying a Laptop for Architecture Program?

 Architecture programs need to be supported by the OS and they need a good amount of processing power.
 So, you should consider the CPU specifications and memory first for choosing a laptop for architecture programs.

-Is LED Type Display Better than the IPS LCD Screen for Architects?
+Is LED Type Display Better than the IPS LCD Screen in a laptop for Architects?

 The display is an essential component in designing LED screens though pricier than their alternatives produce better resolution images.
 Thus, going for an LED screen over LCD ones for any laptop is a better choice for architects and architecture students.